hSueki/dscage-pe2/README.md

 ```

 >[!NOTE]
-> It takes time to make STAR index.<br/>
+> It takes time to create the STAR index.<br/>
-> Please refer to STAR docs how to prepare STAR index and change the options.<br/>
+> Please refer to STAR documentation on how to prepare the STAR index.<br/>

 >[!CAUTION]
-> The STAR index should be generated by same version with STAR used for mapping. <br/>
+> The STAR index should be generated by the same version of STAR used for mapping. <br/>
-> So, you should use STAR contained in the container.
+> It is recommended to use STAR provided in the container.

-After the STAR index is generaged, please exit the container.
+After the STAR index is generated, please exit the container.

  Ensure the directory and file names under the reference directory are the same for all species, like this...<br/><br/>
  ![Reference directory structure](https://github.com/user-attachments/assets/76811d84-029f-4f19-ba7a-3a752595308b)